arialdomartini/disposable-filesystem/README.md

 var directory = new DisposableDirectory();
 ```

-The directory and all its content can be recursively deleted invoking `Dispose()`, therefore a common pattern is using a disposable directory with a `using` statement:
+Since the directory and all its content can be recursively deleted invoking `Dispose()`, a common pattern is the use in combination of a `using` statement:

 ```csharp
 using(var directory = new DisposableDirectory())